ayushhthakurr/beyondChats/README.md

 2. Detects pagination and finds the last page
 3. Navigates to that page (where the oldest articles live)
 4. Extracts article links
-5. Scrapes the first 5 articles
+5. Scrapes the oldest 5 articles
 6. Sends the data to the backend via REST API

 The backend exposes CRUD APIs and stores everything in SQLite.